 What Are Whales Doing With Riot Blockchain

-A whale with a lot of money to spend has taken a noticeably bullish stance on Riot Blockchain.
+Someone with a lot of money to spend has taken a bearish stance on Riot Blockchain (NASDAQ:RIOT).

-Looking at options history for Riot Blockchain (NASDAQ:RIOT) we detected 26 strange trades.

-If we consider the specifics of each trade, it is accurate to state that 65.38% of the investors opened trades with bullish expectations and 34.62% with bearish.

 What's The Price Target?